JuanMaRozas/Case-Study-Data-Lake-Architecture-in-AWS/README.md

 ## Architecture Components

-1. Data Source Layer
+**1. Data Source Layer**

-	•	CRM and ERP systems serve as the source of data.
+- CRM and ERP systems serve as the source of data.
-	•	Data is extracted through APIs.
+- Data is extracted through APIs.

 2. Data Extraction Layer